bifurcation/acme/draft-ietf-acme-acme.md

 Name Indication extension set to "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid", the generated test certificate is presented.

-The response to the DVSNI challenge simply acknowledges that the client is ready to fulfill this challenge.
+The response to the DVSNI challenge acknowledges that the client is ready to fulfill this challenge, and tells the server what public key to expect in the certificate.

 type (required, string):
 : The string "dvsni"